ShanLu2022/Airline_Management_app/README.md

    - Page footer shows the contact information of Air Whakatū.

    - On the top of the page shows the current system time "Friday 28 Oct 2022, 5.00pm"

 3. Administrative system for staff

+My assumption is since the administrative system is only for the staff use only, so the visitors or passengers cannot access the system, however, there is no staff password data and no confidential information required, so a different access to passenger and staff was not developed.
+Furthermore, all the admin urls should be differentiated from the normal website routes, so all the admin page addresses begin with admin/xxx.
+The admin pages are designed as below:

    - The airline staff can access the administrative system by typing url https://woshipanda2022.pythonanywhere.com/admin/xx or local server http://127.0.0.1:5000/admin/xx to the pages.
 The main page of system admin is at 'admin/management' where lists all the staff, including names and position, manager or staff, the screenshot shows as below: